purdue-arc/exploration_manifold/README.md

-#Exploration Manifold
+# Exploration Manifold

+## Purpose
-This library is for a 3D mesh with exploration information stored on the polygons.
-It uses a half-edge method to store data.
+This library stores a 3D mesh manifold used to track exploration and pathfinding of an unknown environment.

+## Mesh Storage Implementation
+This is implemented via a half-edge method of storing mesh data.
+Additionally, polygons are explicitly modeled so that they can contain exploration specific data.

+## Path Finding Implementation
+The path finding is implemented Control RRT.